AIT-brainlab/ait-brainlab.github.io/content/demo/AIDetect.md

 # layout: demo_detail
 field: NLP
 authors: Sandhya Lamichhane, Hong Zhao
-description: We develop a AI-generated text detector that can detect whether the text is from a certain AI bot.
+description: An AI-generated text detector that can detect whether the text is from a certain AI bot.
 paper:
 publication_date: Aug 2023
 featured: true